Ladrillo/ketchup/readme.md

 ## Before Using Ketchup

-1. Be at the root folder of the project.
+1. Be at the root folder of your project.
-2. Check out the branch you want to use as the _starting point_ of the demo (usually "main").
+1. Your project must be a git repo.
-3. Have a clean working tree.
-Any outstanding changes will be stashed.
+1. Have a clean working tree, any outstanding changes will be stashed.
-4. Decide on a target branch _to push commits to_, **different from the starting point branch**.
+1. Check out the branch you want to use as the _starting point_ of the demo (usually "main").
-5. If the target branch already exists, it will be overwritten.
+1. Decide on a target branch _to push commits to_, different from the starting point branch.

 ## The Teacher